Frozies/PythonCheckbook/README.md

 The ledger file has five columns; Entry Name, Entry Amount, Entry Date, Category, and Current Balance.
 Each entry will be added to a new line regardless of the entry date.

 The category file can be edited or added to either in program or in a text editor.
-The default categories are: No Category, Income, Groceries, Housing, Transportation, Food, Utilities, Insurance, Medical, Savings, Entertainment/
+The default categories are: No Category, Income, Groceries, Housing, Transportation, Food, Utilities, Insurance, Medical, Savings, Entertainment.

 # Commands:
-All these are case sensative
+All these are case sensative.

 addTransaction - This promts the user for information about the transaction intended to be entered into the ledger.